 1 Cardigan in a muted color

 Once I had my wish list, I thought about what type of garments I wanted to wear.
 What kind of jacket or top would make a nice casual look?
 Basically, I had one requirement: It's got to be something I would never wear to work.

 A CASUAL JACKET

 I know there are casual-looking blazers, but I was afraid they would still remind me of work.
-Instead, I considered a jean jacket, leather jacket or one of the recent stylish Anoraks.
+Instead, I considered a jean jacket, leather jacket, or a stylish Anorak.
 For this post, I'm showing my jean jacket.
 It goes with some many weekend looks.
 I also love the fact that it's wash and wear--super easy.
 In fact, I'm such a fan of jean jackets that I have a white one for cooler summer evenings.

 A CARDIGAN IN MUTED COLOR